Joshhx/scan_virusTotal/readme.txt

-This script scnning a URL or IP that was passed for stdout in line command. ex: nameScritp.py echo IP nameScript.py cat urls.txt
+This python script scnning a URL or IP that was passed for stdout in line command. ex:

+nameScritp.py echo IP
+nameScript.py cat urls.txt